 Jess lives and breathes a healthy, wholesome lifestyle and so she is the perfect choice to represent Eat for You through our Give a Bit Ambassador movement.

-For 10% off your purchase, use code JESS10 at checkout and support Jess's chosen charity partner Kickstart For Kids
+Your purchase will support Jess's chosen charity partner Kickstart For Kids

 Introducing our newest Give a Bit Ambassador here at Eat for You - Lisa Gormley.

 Whilst you may recognise Lisa’s angelic face from the soapy shores of Home and Away, our love for her extends far beyond her brilliance as an Australian Actress, Director, Teacher and Casting Guru.

 British born, South Australian raised and now fulfilling an enduring love affair with the Tasmanian wilderness, Lisa is no stranger to giving a shit.
 Aside from her glowing contribution to the Australian Arts Industry, we know her as a passionate advocate for sustainable living and her support of causes such as the Dogs Homes Of Tasmania and Bravehearts - an Australian child protection agency working to prevent sexual assault and exploitation.

 Lisa is the kind of gal who walks what she talks.

 She’s a lover of dogs more than people, the planet more than Instagram followers.
 She lives a (mostly) plastic free life, off the grid on 130 acres of wilderness in Tasmania's STUNNING Huon Valley.
 We look to her for recipe inspiration in using native Tasmanian ingredients in our bars, and her beaming smile lights up the screen on our monthly Ambassador zoom meetings.